VP Client Blog

 Case in point: making and sustaining dietary changes is often difficult due to the influence and interactions of numerous factors spanning biological, psychosocial, sociocultural, and environmental domains that create and shape an individual’s “food environment.”
 Thus, to be effective, nutrition interventions must target multiple levels of the food environment.
 That’s why success with one’s nutrition goals may start somewhere unexpected—like addressing sleep issues or coping with stress to find the energy to devote to more nutritious food choices.
 It’s also why our whole person approach and support from a VP Live Coach or Guide can make all the difference.
 We empower members to create a personalized plan which will fit their unique lifestyle, budget, preferences, cultural norms, time constraints, religious beliefs, etc.

-VP Live Coaching features a whole person approach that blends lifestyle optimization with specialization in an industry-leading 22 conditions, providing total population health management that helps the healthy stay healthy, improves clinical outcomes, and reduces costs associated with chronic conditions.
+Virgin Pulse's Coaching Services feature a whole-person approach that blends lifestyle optimization with specialization in an industry-leading 22 conditions, providing total population health management that helps the healthy stay healthy, improves clinical outcomes, and reduces costs associated with chronic conditions.
 Members access coaching resources directly through their app and once paired with a coach, they identify their goals for a thriving life and work together to progress toward their vision and achieve their targeted outcomes.
 To learn more about VP Live, reach out to your Client Success team.

-Also part of the VP Live product suite, Next-Steps Consult helps members get the most out of their wellbeing program.
-It is a concierge-style conversation between member and Health Guide, focused on determining a member’s first or next step in their wellbeing journey and personalized guidance of all that Virgin Pulse and employer benefits have to offer.
-Our Health Guides uncover the best route for a member based on their health status, motivators and obstacles, with deep knowledge of client programs and resources.
+Additionally, Next-Steps Consult helps members get the most out of their wellbeing program.
+It is a concierge-style conversation between a member and Health Guide, focused on determining a member’s first or next step in their wellbeing journey and personalized guidance of all that Virgin Pulse and employer benefits have to offer.
+Our Health Guides uncover the best route for members based on their health status, motivators, and obstacles, with deep knowledge of client programs and resources.

 No Comments Yet